Skip to main content

 • Special features: Unique amenities or services that enhance the guest experience.

-How to check for your hotel star rating
+How do you check your hotel’s star rating?

 There are several ways for hoteliers to check for both past and current star ratings.
 Again, every rating agency will be a little different, but you can start by: